DanielWarg/dot-bridge-vscode/README.md

 **Output (Compiled):**
 ```
+### Status Update

+> **Summary**

+> A significant performance issue has been identified in the Database Schema due to the absence of indexes, which is impacting production stability as soon as traffic increases.

+**Context**

+The current configuration is compromising production stability under load.
+To restore system integrity, a refactoring of the schema is required.

+**Next Steps**

-We have identified a severe performance bottleneck in the database schema caused by missing indexes, which is impacting production stability under load.
-I will be dedicating the weekend to refactoring the schema to ensure we meet our performance requirements.
+- I will be dedicating my weekend to refactoring the Database Schema to ensure we meet our performance requirements.

+- Verify stability in staging before deployment.
 ```

 ## 4.0 / PRIVACY PROTOCOL